CMSC 341 - Project 3: Prioritizing Coffee Shop Orders - Spring 2026

 Introduction

-The system collects and updates the information through sensors multiple times a day.
+The criteria can be used for calculating a priority value.
 You are assigned the task of implementing the priority queue in this system.
-The system automatically prioritizes the crops for irrigation.
 The algorithm that uses the criteria to calculate the priorities can change.
-Therefore, the system should have the possibility of changing the distribution priorities.
+Therefore, the system should have the possibility of changing the delivery priorities.
 An algorithm that can determine the priority will be implemented in a function.
 Such an architecture allows us to use different priority functions.

 Heap